 Col du Chaussy: Conquer 17 Breathtaking Alpine Hairpins on This Scenic French Pass

-Col du Chaussy is a high mountain pass at an elevation of 1.533m (5,029ft) above the sea level, located in the Savoie department in the Rhône-Alpes region in France.
-The road to the summit starts with the famous “lacets de Montvernier”, a special 3 km stretch with 17 hairpins as the road virtually climbs a cliff.
-It's an improbable road clinging to the edge of the cliff.
-It's one of the most scenic drives in the world.
+Col du Chaussy is a high mountain pass at an elevation of 1,533m (5,029ft) above sea level, located in the Savoie department, in the Rhône-Alpes region of France.
+The road to the summit starts with the famous “Lacets de Montvernier,” a special 3 km stretch with 17 hairpins as the road virtually climbs a cliff.
+It's an improbable road clinging to the edge of the cliff, making it one of the most scenic drives in the world.

 Is the road to Col du Chaussy paved?

-The challenging winding road to the summit is totally paved.
-It’s called D77B.
+The challenging winding road to the summit is entirely paved.
+It's called D77B.
 It climbs sharply via 17 hairpins tightly stacked one on top of another in just 3km.
-Dating from 1934, Col du Chaussy is probably best known for the truly unbelievable hairpins at the start – the “lacets de Montvernier”, an astonishing piece of mountain road engineering.
-But beyond this it’s a big climb with more than 1000 metres of ascent.
+Dating from 1934, Col du Chaussy is probably best known for the truly unbelievable hairpins at the start – the “Lacets de Montvernier,” an astonishing piece of mountain road engineering.
+But beyond this, it’s a significant climb with more than 1000 meters of ascent.

 Is Col du Chaussy challenging?

-In the mountains, when the road is not wide enough to allow two vehicles to pass, the vehicle going up has priority over the one that goes down.
+In the mountains, when the road is not wide enough to allow two vehicles to pass, the vehicle going up has priority over the one going down.
 If the crossing requires a reverse, then the most maneuverable vehicle has to achieve it.
 Uphill, choose the 3rd or 4th gear, not more.
-Downhill, use your engine brake, even until 2nd downshift before starting tight turn.
+Downhill, use your engine brake, even until 2nd downshift before starting a tight turn.
 Through a series of 17 tight corners, drivers will beat a vertical drop of 400 meters in just 3 miles away.
-The mountain is exactly where you do not want your brakes fail.
-Before leaving, check the brake fluid level and condition of your pads.
-It’s one of the lesser-known climbs in France but the road is like no other in the Alps.
-The bendy section is concentrated within a 2.5km stretch meaning a bend every 150 metres.
+The mountain is exactly where you do not want your brakes to fail.
+Before leaving, check the brake fluid level and the condition of your pads.
+It’s one of the lesser-known climbs in France, but the road is like no other in the Alps.
+The bendy section is concentrated within a 2.5km stretch, meaning a bend every 150 meters.
 This is the steepest part.
 After the hairpins, it’s still a very interesting climb winding up through alpine fields with a great stretch along a cliff road a few kms from the top.
-The road continues with quite regular slope (7-8 %) passing through the villages of le Noirey, Montbrunal and Montpascal.
-Ths southern side of the road is entirely paved, but very narrow.
+The road continues with quite a regular slope (7-8%), passing through the villages of Le Noirey, Montbrunal, and Montpascal.
+The southern side of the road is entirely paved but very narrow.
 The last kilometers before the summit are badly surfaced.

 Is the road to Col du Chaussy steep?